mcejp/perlin-numpy/README.md

 * `persistence`: scaling factor between two octaves (float)
 * `lacunarity`: frequency factor between two octaves (float)
 * `tileable`: if the noise should be tileable along each axis (tuple of 2 bools)
+* `rng`: a NumPy random number generator, or None (np.random will be used in that case)

 Note: `shape` must be a multiple of `lacunarity^(octaves-1)*res`